BriceShatzer/kinja-custom-header-files/README.md

 - Built with [styled components](https://styled-components.com/)

-The whole application is written in Isomorphic JavaScript, with the page intially being constructed shown in the snippets below.
+The whole application is written in Isomorphic JavaScript, with the intial page construction shown in the snippets below.

-On page load, `hydrateCustomHeader()` is then called to intialize all of the edit functionality, if required.
+On page load, `hydrateCustomHeader()` is then called to intialize all of the edit functionality if required.

 ```js